-Lagged relative contribution to the group account ( $R{i,t-1}$ ) influenced subject's contribution decision significantly.
+Lagged relative contribution to the group account $(R{i,t-1})$ influenced subject's contribution decision significantly.
 Intuitively, one would expect that a subject that had contributed a large amount to the group account in the previous period would also contribute a lot to the group account in the current period.
 This relationship is borne out with a coefficient estimate of approximately 0.8853, easily the most substantial factor in the contribution decision.
-Similarly, lagged relative contribution deviation ( $R{i,t-1} - \overline{R}{G,t-1}$ ) substantially. both and factored significantly, into the contribution decision.
+Similarly, lagged relative contribution deviation $(R{i,t-1} - \bar{R}{G,t-1})$ factored both substantially and significantly into the contribution decision.
 With a coefficient estimate of roughly -0.1721, the intuition behind this estimate is clear: if a subject contributed more to the group account relative to the rest of the group, she would respond by contributing less in the subsequent period.
 Similarly, if a subject contributed less to the group account relative to the rest of the group, she would respond by contributing more in the following period.
+This suggests subjects pursue some notion of social conformity, seeking to contribute at levels consistent with the rest of the group.

-4. Concluding Remarks
+5. Concluding Remarks

-Our research evaluates the impact of different endowment schemes on subject decision making in a standard VCM framework.
-Our treatments varied whether a subject's decision was binding and the effective endowment available to subjects.
+This experiment investigated the importance of endowment effects in subject decision-making and societal outcomes using different endowment distribution schemes.
+The experimental design included three treatments in addition to a baseline VCM game, namely carryover, full endowment, and pledge.
 The treatments that had binding allocation decisions and high effective endowment were predicted to generate the greatest overall levels of contribution.
+According to this behavioral framework (presented in section three), one would expect the full endowment to produce the greatest level of contribution and the pledge treatment to produce the lowest, while the carryover would generate a greater level than the baseline treatment.
 Evidence from the lab supported these basic behavioral predictions.
 Most notably, the pledge treatment possessed the lowest level of overall contribution, followed by the baseline treatment and the full endowment, respectively, with the carryover treatment possessing the highest level of contribution.
-Only the latter result (i.e. the carryover treatment achieving greater contribution than full endowment treatment) was unexpected.
-This result may be linked to the impact of increasing effective endowments for the carryover and decreasing effective endowments for the full endowment.
+Only the latter result (i.e. the carryover treatment achieving greater contribution than full endowment treatment) was concerning.
 Testing differences between the frequency distributions of total contribution for each treatment provided further support of the behavioral hypotheses.
+Importantly, the difference between the carryover and full endowment treatments was not statistically significant, indicating that the previous discrepancy may merely be a spurious observation.

 In addition to analyzing overall outcomes, per-period, absolute and relative contribution trends for each treatment were analyzed.
 These results were largely complementary to the primary, aggregate analysis.
-With respect to absolute contributions, the carryover treatment and full endowment treatment had the largest absolute contribution levels while the baseline treatment consistently had the lowest.
+With respect to absolute contributions, the carryover treatment and full endowment had the largest absolute contribution levels while the baseline treatment consistently had the lowest.
 Concerning relative contributions, the pledge and the baseline treatments possessed the largest relative contributions, while the carryover and full endowment treatments had the lowest.
-Given that relative contribution was a function of contribution and effective absolute endowment, these results suggested that absolute contributions rose less than oneincreases for-one with in effective endowment in the full endowment and carryover treatments.
+Given that relative contribution was a function of absolute contribution and effective endowment, these results suggested that absolute contributions rose less than one-for-one with increases in effective endowment in the full endowment and carryover treatments.